jgarc172/code-practice/Preparation/4-operators-control.md

 ```

 ## Control Structures
-Here is a list of some of the common control structures and their function signatures:
+Here is a list of some of the common control structures and their function signatures.
+For example, the `if` control
+structure can be viewed as a function that takes a boolean value and exectues the next statements if the value is true:

 ```
 if  : boolean -> execution